Polymer/tools/README.md

 ## Compiling from Source

+    $ npm install
     $ npm run build

-You can compile and run Polyserve from source by cloning the repo from Github and then running `npm run build`.
-But make sure you have already run `npm install` before building.
+You can compile and run polyserve from source by cloning the repo from Github and then running `npm run build`.
+Make sure you have already run `npm install` before building.

 ### Run Tests